Fuel Poverty and the Just Transition

 Background to fuel poverty

 The extant Fuel Poverty Strategy was published in 2011.
 Since then, there has been substantial change in the policy and regulatory environment, in addition to wider macroeconomic factors such as an uncertain economic picture and increasing fuel prices.
-Fuel poverty levels in Northern Ireland rose from 18% in 2018 to 24% in 2019, 2020 and 2021, the date of our most recent official statistics.
+Fuel poverty levels in Northern Ireland have fluctuated from 27% in 2001, to 44% in 2009 and 24% in 2021, the most recent year for which official statistics are available.
 However, we understand that the picture of energy affordability is both complex and, in recent years, increasingly volatile.

 With the introduction of Northern Ireland’s first Climate Change legislation Departments must publish plans that demonstrate how new and binding carbon emission reduction targets will be met.
 The Climate Change (Northern Ireland) Act also contains the requirement to support those who are most affected by climate change and may be the least equipped to adapt to its effects or may stand to lose out economically (Just Transition).